Recycling & Sustainability for Gardening Shoreditch

 • Workshops and redistribution: joint projects to teach repair, upcycling and responsible disposal.

-Electric van and cargo bike used for low-carbon garden material transport Our fleet strategy focuses on low-emission logistics: we operate a mix of low-carbon vans, electric light commercial vehicles and cargo bikes for short urban trips.
+A man wearing a short-sleeved checked shirt is kneeling in a lush garden, tending to pink flowering plants.
+The garden features a variety of greenery, including shrubs and flowering plants in full bloom, with some in terracotta pots and others planted directly in the soil.
+The soil is dark and well-maintained, with textured paving or mulch visible around the plants.
+The man appears focused as he carefully tends to the flowers, possibly deadheading or planting.
+The garden setting suggests a well-kept outdoor space typical of residential gardens in Shoreditch or similar urban areas, showcasing vibrant plant growth and natural tones.
+The scene is illuminated by natural daylight, indicating clear weather, and the presence of diverse flora highlights a dedication to sustainable gardening practices supported by local services like Gardening Shoreditch.
+Our fleet strategy focuses on low-emission logistics: we operate a mix of low-carbon vans, electric light commercial vehicles and cargo bikes for short urban trips.
 By prioritising low-carbon vans and active transport, we cut emissions associated with waste collection and material transfer.
 The combination of e-vans for bulk movement and bicycle-based deliveries for last-mile redistribution supports a quieter, cleaner Shoreditch while enabling frequent movements between community plots, local transfer stations and charity partners.

 To maintain an effective sustainable rubbish gardening area, we promote robust on-site sorting and storage: labeled bins for green waste, dedicated containers for wood and metal, and secure boxes for small reusables.
 Our teams use clear signage and regular training to ensure separation at source, reflecting the boroughs' guidelines on separating organics from dry recyclables.
 We also emphasize closed-loop activities such as chipping woody prunings for mulch, curing compost on-site and reusing soil in raised beds to avoid material loss.

-Community reuse hub with donated planters and tools on display Community reuse hubs and material exchanges are where many of our circular initiatives meet local need.
+A woman and a young girl are engaged in gardening activities in a well-maintained outdoor space, seated on a lush green lawn surrounded by various flowering plants in pots, including red, pink, and purple blooms.
+They are tending to the plants with gardening tools and watering cans, indicating plant care and nurturing.
+In the background, there is a gravel pathway and a green wheelbarrow with yellow wheels, suggesting ongoing garden maintenance.
+The scene is set in natural daylight under a partly cloudy sky, with trees and shrubs framing the garden area, creating a peaceful and inviting outdoor environment typical of residential gardens in Shoreditch.
+The image highlights gardening and outdoor leisure activities, illustrating the importance of sustainable garden management and plant care, aligning with services such as gardening and environmental sustainability offered by Gardening Shoreditch.
+Community reuse hubs and material exchanges are where many of our circular initiatives meet local need.
 We host pop-up swap days and coordinate with charities to accept gently used pots, tools and furniture from site clearances.
 These initiatives turn what would be waste into resources for beginner gardeners, community projects and training programmes.
 Highlights include tool libraries, seed and potting material swaps, and scheduled collections that keep usable items in circulation rather than entering the waste stream.

-Compost bays and mulch being prepared in an urban garden Accountability and transparency are built into our recycling plan.
+A man in a plaid shirt and jeans is tending to a garden in an outdoor space, surrounded by various plants, flowering shrubs, and trees in the background.
+The garden features a well-maintained grassy lawn with neatly edged flower beds containing blooming roses and other flowering plants.
+The soil appears rich and dark, with some areas covered by mulch or organic material.
+In the background, there are structures including a greenhouses or garden frames, indicating a cultivated and maintained garden environment.
+The scene is set under natural daylight, suggesting a clear weather day, and the overall landscape exhibits a mix of lush foliage and vibrant floral colours typical of a sustainable, well-kept garden in Shoreditch, London.
+The man is actively pruning or planting, reflecting ongoing gardening and outdoor maintenance activities supported by expert gardening services like those from Gardening Shoreditch.
+Accountability and transparency are built into our recycling plan.
 We publish an annual sustainability brief that tracks the recycling percentage target, outlines collection routes to local transfer stations, and reports on the proportion of material redirected to charity partners versus processed by municipal facilities.
 Our ongoing investments in low-carbon vans and transfer logistics are designed to lower our carbon footprint while increasing the volume and quality of material available for composting and reuse.

 Practical activities and what you can expect